IamVatsal/Deaths-Job/README.md

 - Inspired by the classic Flappy Bird game
 - Built with Pygame Community Edition
 - Uses python-dotenv for configuration management
-- Background music: "Blues Guitar Loop" by [Artist Name]
+- Background music: "Blues Guitar Loop" by Ncone

 ---